A Munto Fanfiction: New Beginnings © RedWingedAngel002

 "It was a very, very close call, but I did manage to save them both, and brought them to the island."
 All members gave a visible sigh of relief, their sturdy forms laxing from anxiety.

-"Ryueri-san was kind enough to watch them for me and later claimed that they had been safely returned back to their homes.
+"Ryueri-san was kind enough to over watch them for me and later said that they had been safely returned back to their homes.
 I had to leave them behind again."
 Yumemi's petite form wilted under her mother's hand, her chest blooming with cold guilt.
 "I told them to stay.
 Ichiko wasn't very happy with that… She may still be mad at me, but I hope not."

 "I went to Munto, like I promised.
 I was ready.
 However, that delay cost us our time.
 The pillar of light, which was keeping our worlds connected, snapped.
 Everything fell into darkness.
 Even so, I was still alive, so I knew there was still hope and continued forward, in search of him."